(last updated: 24 February 2019)

 4. Albert James ('Alby') Free (1925-2004) who was born at Quambatook and married Beatrice Lorraine ('Betty') Logan (1934-2018), daughter of Robert Logan and Hilda Wisner, at Swan Hill in 1952.
 The Australian electoral rolls show Alby, who was then working as a labourer, and Betty were living at Woorinen in Victoria at the time of the 1954 and 1963 elections and at Murraydale in Victoria at the time of the 1968, 1972 and 1977 elections (Alby was then working as a water bailiff).
 Sometime after this they moved to Swan Hill where Alby died in 2004 and Betty in 2018.
 Betty's death notice tells us she was the 'loved mother ofJeff and Jan, mother-in-law to Rae and friend to Jeff.
 Adored Nan to Robert and Renee, Rebecca and Ken, Royce and Christine, Belinda and Cameron, Alex and Shay and Great Nan to all her great grandchildren and precious little Kouta'.

 5. Laurel Kitty Free who was born at Swan Hill in 1928 and married Cecil James Jackson, son of James Albert Jackson and Alice Jessie Marchment, at South Melbourne in 1949.
 The Australian electoral rolls show that Cecil, an electroplater, and Laurel were living at 97 Raglan Street in South Melbourne in 1949, and at 254 Clayton Road Dandenong from 1954 to 1980.
-The 'Castle' and other family trees on Ancestry tell us that Laurel died on 7 February 1980 (no place of death given).
+The Ryerson index shows that a Cecil James Jackson was cremated at the Springvale Botanical Cemetery on 11 February 1980.
+We believe he and Kitty had two daughters.

 6. Reville Alexander ('Rev') Free (1939-2012) who was born at Swan Hill in 1939 and married Anne Lynette Ferris, daughter of Hubert Norman Ferris and Hilda Hough, there in 1960.
 The Australian electoral rolls show that Reville, a policeman, and Anne, a clerk, were living on Hannah Street in Frankston in 1963; at 1 Buchan Street Swan Hill in 1968; and at 20 Albany Crescent Surrey Hills in Melbourne in 1977 and 1980 (a Carey Paul Free, machinist, was also registered there in 1980).
 According to 'The Mob c3 (2012)' family tree on Ancestry, Reville died in Melbourne on 24 October 2012.
 His death notice in the Herald Sun tells us he was the 'much loved father of Carey and Ashley, treasured father-in-law of Lesley and Danni.
 Adored Poppy and 'Poppo' of Bianca, Sheridan, Michael and Bailey.
 Anne died in 2017 by which time she and Reville had a further grandson, Ash, and a great grandson, Harrison.